coderbdsust/pos/README.md

 ## Background

-These project was initiated at 2013 initated by me from getting inspired from local shop management software.
+These project was initiated at 2013 by me from getting inspired from local shop management software.
 Even, this software wasn't realeased for public usages.
-Lots of feature is done in this software.
+Lots of feature is done in this software making it usable.

 ## Features Summry with UI